CURRENT VACANCIES AT APWLD

 This is a full-time position with a 2-year contract (renewable); and will be based in Chiang Mai, Thailand.

 - Three referees (at least two of which must be professional)

-- A sample of written work that demonstrates the applicant’s knowledge and research and analytical skills particularly in the area of women, law and development (e.g. a report, a programme plan)
+- A sample of written work that demonstrates the applicant’s knowledge and research and analytical skills particularly in the area of women, law and development in Central Asia (e.g. a report, a programme plan)

-Please send these via email with the subject line “Application for PA position” to Visalinee Phuntip at firstname.lastname@example.org, by no later than 2 March 2018.
+Please send these via email with the subject line “Application for CA-FPAR Coordinator position” to Kim Nguyen at firstname.lastname@example.org by no later than 10 August 2018.